 Find and embrace things worthy of our focus.
 Too often, our monkey mind is ruminating about things of little significance.
 We should be disciplined in dedicating more of our lives to things that matter—to things that honor our purpose and core values and allow us to contribute to others and make an impact—with consistent routines.

-you find on the information smorgasbord; try to say ‘yes’ to the subject that arouses a terrifying longing,
+“If you want to win the war for attention, don’t try to say ‘no’ to the trivial distractions you find on the information smorgasbord; try to say ‘yes’ to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else.”

--David Brooks, “The Art of Focus
+-David Brooks, “The Art of Focus“

 Conclusion